homemadearcade/zero/todo/9_BUGS.md

 --------------------------------------------------------------------------------------
 --------------------------------------------------------------------------------------

-When the game is paused, it doesnt change relations ( when editing them ) until the next reload?
-  If game is paused and theres a relation update then reload the game... again?

-Game host requires you to reload the game doesnt it.
+Changing Game host requires you to reload the game doesnt it.
 Because host is decided in PreloaderScene

 the size of the game edges messes up the cobrowsing mouse